Exploring the Challenge and Value of Deep Learning in Automated Skin Disease Diagnosis: Techniques for skin cancer diagnosis

 To diagnose diseases in the early stage, techniques to analyze medical data, either clinical records or medical images, are fundamentally required \cite{H. K. Bhuyan}.
 Compared to traditional methods, deep learning-based diagnostic tools offer automated feature extraction, improved classification accuracy, and enhanced efficiency, making them a promising alternative for modern dermatological assessment.
 The application of deep learning in dermatological diagnosis has significantly advanced the field of automated skin disease detection, offering high accuracy and efficiency in medical image analysis \cite{D. Painuli}.
 The diagnostic pipeline typically consists of four primary stages as demonstrated in Fig.\ref{dl_process}.

-In the field of deep learning, the data is essential, applications in medical diagnosis in particular \cite{R. Guetari}.
+High-quality data is fundamental to deep learning, particularly in medical diagnostic applications \cite{R. Guetari}.
 High-resolution dermoscopic images for study could be collected from widely recognized benchmark datasets such as ISIC, HAM10000, and Derm7pt, etc. Given the challenges posed by real-world clinical settings, various preprocessing techniques are employed to enhance data quality, including image normalization, hair artifact removal, color correction, contrast enhancement, and data augmentation.
 These steps mitigate the impact of image noise, intra-class variability, and inter-class similarity, thereby improving model generalization.

 Following data preprocessing, the next phase involves training a deep learning model to classify skin diseases accurately.
 For this step, a correct selection of a deep learning method is needed.
 Architectures such as Convolutional Neural Networks (CNNs), Vision Transformers (ViTs), and hybrid models could be chosen based on their characteristics in medical imaging tasks.
 Then, the network is to capture hierarchical representations of skin lesions.
 For the training process, supervised learning, where models are trained on labeled datasets to perform classification tasks, is a common option \cite{S. Uddin}.
 Meanwhile, there are also additional choices.
 Unsupervised learning facilitates pattern recognition without predefined labels, which could also be efficient in diagnosing other diseases \cite{A. A. Patel}.
 Semi-supervised learning leverages both labeled and unlabeled data to enhance model robustness, which improves model accuracy for maintaining the topological structures to solve the multiple frameworks \cite{R. Sheikhpour}.
 In transfer learning, pre-trained networks are fine-tuned for skin disease diagnosis, reducing computational cost and improving convergence speed \cite{A. T. Ibrahim}.